Sbali11/PeatlandFirePrediction/README.md

 Please refer to the paper for the reasons of why these models are selected.

+# PeatSet Dataset Details
+For details about the individual features in the dataset we curated please look in the [wiki](https://github.com/Sbali11/PeatlandFirePrediction/wiki).

 ## Repository Structure
 The directory is structured as follows-